lao8n/epfl_edx_scala/actor_key_value_store/README.md

    secondary replicas?
 How doe that work given one uses seq and the other id?
 A: ~
 Q: How do we handle unacknowledge requests
+A: ~
+Q: How do we retry persistence with a timeout?
+A: I tried using AskTimeoutException because I think this is a non-blocking way to not have to manually track in a map etc. Persist requests and how many attempts we have made.
+However, the problem I'm running into AskTimeOutException completes the future and then replying to that future which has expired - results in DeadlLetters

 ### Replicator questions
 Q: How should we handle seq number?
 Should it be immutable or mutable var?